sh4man4ik/ModerationBot/README.md

 # Technology

-The following technologies are used to develop the bot: _JavaScript_ and _Node.js_.
+The following technologies are used to develop the bot: **JavaScript** and **Node.js**.

 # Bot hosting

-The code contains the comments ONLY FOR RENDER.
+The code contains the comments **ONLY FOR RENDER**.
 If you use a different hosting method, just delete that code.
 Otherwise, if you want to host a Telegram bot for free, you don't need to delete the code.
 How does it work and why?

-1. Connect your repository with this code (or your own) to Render as a Web Service.
+1. Connect your repository with this code (or your own) to **Render** as a **Web Service**.
 Only there is a free plan.
    Also, without this code, Render will not allow you to build the project because it needs to listen to the port.

-2. Next, copy the link provided by Render and leave it on the UptimeRobot website.
-Also, don't forget to set it to check our website every 14 minutes.
+2. Next, copy the link provided by Render and leave it on the **UptimeRobot** website.
+Also, don't forget to set it to check our website every **14 minutes**.
 This is important to prevent our bot from falling sleep.